gvwilson/thirdbit/teaching/marketing.md

 designed to prevent people from gaming rankings.
 Search for yourself and for your organization on a regular basis and see what comes up, then read [these guidelines from Moz][moz] and do what you can to improve your site.
+Keep [this cartoon][xkcd-website] in mind: people don't (initially) want to know about your org chart or get a virtual tour of your site;
+they want your address,
+parking information,
+and above all,
+some idea of what you teach,
+when you teach it,
+how to get in touch,
+and how it's going to change their life.

 Offline findability is equally important for new organizations.
 Many of the people you hope to reach might not be online,